// 21 guides · NYC tenants · legal codes

 Step-by-step guides for NYC renters — from checking a building before you sign, to forcing repairs when your landlord ignores you, to getting out clean when it’s time to leave.

-Verified against official sources.
-All guides are researched using NYC Housing Preservation & Development (HPD), Department of Buildings (DOB), DHCR, and New York State legal codes.
+All guides researched against NYC Housing Preservation & Development (HPD), Department of Buildings (DOB), DHCR, and New York State legal codes.
 Nothing here is legal advice — for your specific situation, consult a tenant attorney or NYC Legal Aid.

 Before You Sign